Click the image above for more information.

 The Department of Computing and Information Technology (DCIT) enthusiastically welcomes you to our DCIT Database Concepts Bootcamp (DCB).
 The Computing and Information Technology (IT) Bootcamp offers a two-week 100% online experience filled with many stimulating activities from August 10th to 21st, 2020.
 These activities are designed to introduce students to Databases in the Computing and IT fields at UWI.
 Students will participate in a range of fun and intellectual activities conducted by lecturers, postgraduate students and professionals in the industry.
 The camp is intended for Forms 4, 5 and 6 secondary school students and prospective undergraduate students who may be interested in the field of Database Foundations, Design and Application Development within Computing and IT.
 We encourage you to be a part of this year’s DCIT Database Concepts Bootcamp and open your future to possibilities in this exciting and fast-paced field.June 10th, 2020

-Head of the Department of Natural Sciences at the University of the West Indies Professor Judith Gobin is the first female to attain Professorship in the Natural Sciences discipline.
+Head of the Department of Natural Sciences at the University of the West Indies Professor Judith Gobin is the first female to attain a Professorship in the Natural Sciences discipline.
 She talks about World Ocean Day, 'innovation for a sustainable ocean', her journey to this goal of professorship, gender equality and other related issues.

 June 8th, 2020

 It’s World Oceans Day!
 The Visual Arts Unit at the UWI Department of Creative and Festival Arts (DCFA), Faculty of Humanities and Education, celebrates with an online catalogue of artwork by students.
 See their various perspectives as they take creative action to support efforts to protect and restore our shared ocean.
-Students spent time with Professor Judith Gobin, Professor of Marine Biology and Head of the UWI Department of Life Sciences, who gave insights to the critical role the ocean plays in sustaining life on earth.
+Students spent time with Professor Judith Gobin, Professor of Marine Biology and Head of the UWI Department of Life Sciences, who gave insights into the critical role the ocean plays in sustaining life on earth.
 The artworks are the outcome of research and reflection on ocean environmental issues.
 Images include a look at the endangered Green Turtle and bold statements about plastic pollution.